matteocantafio/matteocantafio/README.md

 - 👋 Hi, I’m @matteocantafio
-- 👀 I’m interested in management engineering, operations research and data
+- 👀 I’m interested in management engineering, operations research and data science
-- 🌱 I’m currently learning how to become a good data scientist
+- 🌱 I’m currently learning how to become a data scientist
 - 💞️ I’m looking to collaborate on every project that can help me level up my coding skills
 - 📫 How to reach me: www.linkedin.com/in/matteo-cantafio-a5a709210